 2. Regularly Clean the Condenser Coil

 You should clean your commercial refrigerator or freezer’s condenser coil routinely.
 Most manufacturers recommend cleaning once every three months, and many manuals provide specific cleaning tips.
-If dirty or dusty, the cabinet temperature can rise and potentially cause other components to fail.
+If dirty or dusty, it can be difficult to maintain temperature, causing overheating and component failure.

 The coil is located near the unit’s condenser.
 Disconnect power to the unit, and use a stiff bristle brush to remove dust and dirt.
 Then, clear any remaining remnants with a strong vacuum or air compressor.
 Check out our guide on cleaning condenser coils or your equipment manual for more detailed instructions.
 Your manual should provide specific degreasing tips, which are crucial if your unit is in a kitchen near fryers or griddles.